 Students in certificate programs are expected to maintain a GPA of 3.00 or higher in graduate coursework.
 Master's students are expected to maintain a GPA of 3.30 or higher in graduate coursework.
 Specialist and doctoral program students are expected to maintain a GPA of 3.50 or higher in graduate coursework.
 Graduate students whose program GPA falls below the minimum for their program are subject to probation and dismissal.
+Additionally, doctoral students may be dismissed for failure to maintain adequate progress toward the degree.
+For doctoral candidates, this standard is set by the faculty of each program or by the student's dissertation committee.
+The student must first be notified of deficient academic progress by being placed on probation for one semester.
+If the deficiency is not rectified then the student may be dismissed by the School of Education Associate Dean for Graduate Studies.
 Students may not graduate with GPA's in their programs coursework below the minimum specified level.
 Students so dismissed may apply for readmission.
 Application to any School of Education program will not be accepted for a period of two years from the date of an academic dismissal.
 They will be readmitted only if there is a substantial reason to expect that their academic performance will improve.